cdzombak/energybridge_to_influxdb/README.md

 * `-print-usage`: Pass this flag to log every usage message to standard error.

 ## Docker

-A docker iamge is also provided that can be configured via environment variables.
+A docker image is also provided that can be configured via environment variables.

 ## License